-- As of June 30, 2023, the College's assets and deferred outflows of resources exceeded its liabilities by \$14,294,223 (Net Position).
-Of this amount, (\$1,677,294) is classified as unrestricted net position.
-The largest component of net position, \$15,711,302, is the College's investment in capital assets, which represents its land, buildings, machinery and equipment, net of accumulated depreciation and related debt.
+- As of June 30, 2024, the College's assets and deferred outflows of resources exceeded its liabilities by \$15,902,037 (Net Position).
+Of this amount, \$772,453 is classified as unrestricted net position.
+The largest component of net position, \$14,569,143, is the College's investment in capital assets, which represents its land, buildings, machinery and equipment, net of accumulated depreciation and related debt.
 The College uses its capital assets to provide educational services to its students consequently, these assets are not available for future spending.
-Additionally, there is \$260,215 that is restricted for the purpose of meeting grant requirements. - In response to continued state-wide enrollment fluctuations and funding uncertainties, along with inflation and the lingering effects of the COVID-19 pandemic, the College was deliberate and thoughtful in the execution of the fiscal year operating budget.
+Additionally, there is \$560,441 that is restricted for the purpose of meeting grant requirements. - In response to continued state-wide enrollment fluctuations and funding uncertainties, along with inflation, the College was deliberate and thoughtful in the execution of the fiscal year operating budget.